What is E2B?

 How does E2B work?

 In advance of assignment to a class, a faculty expert works directly with leaders in your organization to help define the scope of your business project, including required outcomes.
 E2B case projects are assigned to relevant MBA courses and led by expert faculty.
-Your class will be divided into individual teams of MBA candidates who will invest 14 weeks to research, analyze and provide recommendations on your business project.
+Your class will be divided into individual teams of MBA candidates who will invest 7-14 weeks to research, analyze and provide recommendations on your business project, depending on the project scope and duration.
 At the end of the trimester, the teams will present a report – both oral and written – to your team of executives.

 Working Directly with Executives